EricRovell/ericrovell/README.md

 Nice to meet you!
 I am Eric Rovell.

 I am passionate about web development and photography.
-I like to develop small open source mathematical libraries.

-I am passionate about web development and photography.
 I like to develop small open source libraries.

 The current list of math related libraries: